 South Africa in the footsteps of Sir Winston Churchill

-We invite you to join us on an exciting journey through South Africa with Sir Nicholas Soames, the grandson of Sir Winston Churchill.
+We invite you to join us on an exciting South Africa small group travel journey with Sir Nicholas Soames, the grandson of Sir Winston Churchill.
 Christopher Wilmot-Sitwell, Co-Owner + Director of cazenove+loyd, has hand-designed an extraordinary journey with Rovos Rail, which will take one of the world’s most opulent trains deep into the heartlands of the Boer War.

 The trip will trace Sir Winston Churchill’s footsteps during the war, from his dramatic capture by the Boers to his subsequent escape via freight train.
 Joining you on this journey will be Sir Winston Churchill’s grandson, Sir Nicholas Soames, a former British Member of Parliament and fantastic storyteller, who will regale you with tales of his grandfather and bring KwaZulu-Natal’s Boer battlefields to life.

 “I feel very strongly that much of my grandfather’s life was shaped by his time in South Africa, in particular when he was captured by the Boers and subsequently made his escape,” says Sir Nicholas Soames.
 “So much of who he was and who he was to become came through at this moment of great danger and personal desperation.
 It will be a privilege to lead this trip next September, travelling by train to visit many of the most important battlefields of the Boer War.
 I believe that much of Churchill’s audacity and courage – and his drive and ambition – comes to light in his experiences as a young man in Africa.
 These characteristics are what made him into the national hero that he later became.”

 This phenomenal opportunity promises to be fascinating, entertaining and full of learning, with the luxury of returning to one of the world’s most stunning trains every evening.

 Travel throughout with Sir Nicholas Soames + expert guides